-Presented since 1969 to a researcher selected for their outstanding contributions to the study of solar physics and solar terrestrial relationships.
-The Medal is presented with an award of $20,000, plus $60,000 to support further research in solar physics and solar terrestrial relations at an institution of the recipient's choice.
-Established through the Henryk Arctowski Fund by the bequest of Mrs. Jane Arctowska.
-Scheduled for presentation in 2015.
+The Arctowski Medal is presented every two years to recognize outstanding contributions to the study of solar physics and solar terrestrial relationships.
+The Medal is presented with an award of $20,000, plus $60,000 to support research in solar physics and solar terrestrial relations at an institution of the recipient's choice.

 John T. Gosling (2013)